Son of US-Saudi citizen held in Saudi Arabia seeks US help

-WASHINGTON (AP) — The son of a dual U.S.-Saudi citizen who has been detained in Saudi Arabia is meeting with members of Congress as he seeks help to secure his father’s release.
+WASHINGTON (AP) — The son of a dual U.S.-Saudi citizen who has been detained in Saudi Arabia met Thursday with members of Congress as he seeks help to secure his father’s release.

-Ahmed Fitaihi says his father, Walid, has been tortured and has had little contact with his family during 16 months in custody.
+Ahmed Fitaihi says his father, Walid, has been beaten, electrocuted and subjected to other forms of torture and allowed little contact with his family during 16 months in custody.

-Walid Fitaihi was a physician in Massachusetts before he moved back to his native Saudi Arabia.
-He was detained in 2017 as part of what the government said was a corruption crackdown, but he has not been charged with a crime.
+Walid Fitaihi was a Boston-area physician before he returned in 2006 to his native Saudi Arabia, where he helped found a hospital built by his family and became a popular motivational speaker on television.
+In November 2017, Fitaihi was one of about 200 prominent Saudis detained in a mass roundup and held prisoner in the Riyadh Ritz-Carlton hotel.

-The son spoke at a news conference Thursday in Washington with human rights activists and the brother of a jailed women’s rights activist.
+The Saudi government described the mass arrests as a crackdown on corruption; critics, however, decried it as a move to consolidate power by Prince Mohammed bin Salman and claimed the detainees were being tortured.

 Most Read Nation & World Stories